 Undergraduate students have the opportunity to learn research methods throughout their academic programs, culminating in group design projects in the graduating year.
 However, there are additional extra-curricular opportunities available for students interested in actively pursuing research further.
 Read the information below to find out how to become involved.

 UNIVERSITY OF MANITOBA STUDENTS' ENGINEERING RESEARCH GROUP (UMSERG)

-UMSERG is a student-run organization that exists to provide the student body in the Faculty of Engineering with information and guidance in regards to the fields of research at the University of Manitoba.
+UMSERG is a student-run organization that exists to provide the student body in the Price Faculty of Engineering with information and guidance in regards to the fields of research at the University of Manitoba.
 UMSERG works with the faculty, students and industry in order to further student interest and involvement in research.
 The group looks to bring together students interested in research within the Faculty to discuss current events and provide guidance, if looking to pursue research based employment opportunities and/or graduate studies.
 For more information, visit the UMSERG website.

 The Undergraduate Student Research Awards (USRA) are meant to stimulate your interest in research in the natural sciences and engineering.
 They are also meant to encourage you to undertake graduate studies and pursue a research career in these fields.
 If you would like to gain research experience in an academic setting, these awards can provide you with financial support through your host university.
 The National Sciences and Engineering Research Council (NSERC) encourages qualified Indigenous students to apply to this program.

 The number of awards is limited each year and therefore becoming a successful recipient is a competitive process.
 Go to the Undergraduate Research Awards webpage for detailed information on the eligibility requirements, application process and annual deadline.